 Having a puppy puts a lot of stress on any owner.
 You have to worry about lots of things, and I was there a lot of times.
 When a mom gives birth, you have lots of questions.
 And one of them is will the puppies be able to survive the weather or not.

-You will realize through this post when the puppies regulate their temperature and the ways to keep them safe until they do so!
+You will realize through this post when puppies learn to regulate their temperature and ways you can keep them safe until they do so!

 When can puppies regulate their body temperature?
 Puppies reach their adult body temperature when they are 4 weeks.
 However, puppies will not yet be able to regulate this temperature until they are seven weeks old.
 Starting from this period, puppies can fight slight differences in atmospheric temperature to keep their bodies warm.